Interpolating Feigin-Frenkel Duality at the Critical Level to Matrices of Complex Size: Introduction

+Deligne's interpolating categories $\irep(\GL_{\alpha},\F)$, $\irep(\Or_{\alpha},\F)$, and $\irep(\Sp_{\alpha},\F)$ generalize the tensor categories of finite-dimensional representations of their respective classical groups.
+Concretely, they are rigid symmetric monoidal categories, or more precisely symmetric pseudo-tensor categories, generated by a distinguished object whose diagrammatic endomorphism algebras depend polynomially on the rank $\alpha$.
+Working internally in these categories produces canonical Lie algebras $\Lul{gl}{\alpha}$, $\Lul{so}{\alpha}$, and $\Lul{sp}{\alpha}$.
+At positive integer rank, the corresponding specialization functors produce the classical Lie algebras and their representation categories.
+We refer to these interpolating settings as Types $A$, $B$, and $C$, respectively.
+Throughout the paper, we use finite-rank to refer to the ordinary classical Lie algebras $\fr{gl}_n$, $\fr{so}_{2n+1}$, and $\fr{sp}_{2n}$, together with their associated affine vertex algebras, centers, and classical $\cW$-algebras, as opposed to their interpolated counterparts in Deligne's categories or Feigin's complex-rank Lie algebras.

-In this context, we recall the definition of vertex algebras in such categories, as formulated in \cite{zeng2025largenvertexalgebras} by Keyou Zeng, along with several foundational results established therein.
-We then define a new class of vertex algebras in the interpolating categories: the universal affine vertex algebra $V^k\left(\gul{\alpha}\right)$ at level $k$, where $\gul{\alpha}$ is the canonical Lie algebra in the interpolating category (Thm. \ref{theorem:vertex_algebra_structure}).
-From this construction, we then take the $\gul{\alpha}[t]$-invariants and define the center at the critical level as:
+Using the notion of a vertex algebra in a symmetric pseudo-tensor category introduced in \cite{zeng2025largenvertexalgebras}, we define the universal affine vertex algebra $V^k(\gul{\alpha})$ associated with the canonical Lie algebra in the corresponding interpolating category (Theorem \ref{theorem:vertex_algebra_structure_universal_affine}).
+At the critical level, we define the center as the $\gul{\alpha}[t]$-invariants: